 The schedule comparing the School District's original and final budgets and actual results are included in the required supplementary information.
-For revenue, the final budget was increased 4% to account for higher taxes and tax-related homestead and rollback intergovernmental revenues that were coming in, based on the reasons previously discussed.
-The final budget and actual amounts were within less than 1%.
-The final expenditures budget was increased by 1% from the original budget to account for wage and benefit costs.
-Actual expenditures came in less than budgeted by \$158,461, or less than 1%, due to budgeted contingency funds not being required.
+The original and final budgets and actual revenue were all within 1% or less.
+The final expenditures budget was increased by 1% from the original budget to account for increased special education costs.
+Actual expenditures came in less than budgeted by \$176,383, or less than 1%, due to budgeted contingency funds not being required.